ofir-zeitoun/expenses-server/README.md

 1. Add the proper title (For example Updating Readme file)
 2. Add description.
-- For issues or bugs write how to reproduce the error (Step by step guide or even a video)
+- For issues or bugs write how to reproduce the error (Step by step guide or a video)
-3. add corresponding label (Feature, Bug , ect..)
+1. add corresponding label (Feature, Bug , ect..)

 ### License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ofir-zeitoun/expenses-client/blob/main/LICENSE) file for details.